RRUZ/tsmbios/README.md

 ## Features

-* Source Full documented compatible with the help insight feature, available since Delphi 2005.
+* Source Full documented (XMLDoc) compatible with the help insight feature, available since Delphi 2005.
 * Supports SMBIOS Version from 2.1 to 2.8
-* Compatible with Delphi 5 - 10.4
+* Compatible with Delphi 5 - Delphi 11 Alexandria
 * Works with FPC 2.4.0+
 * Supports Windows, Linux.
 * Read SMBIOS Data from remote machines using WMI.